COSC3020/pancake-sort-cniemitalo/README.md

 to do any flips.
 And in the worst case, it would be $\Theta(n)$.
 The maximum number of flips would be 2 for every element, making it a linear number of flips.

 ## Sources and Plagiarism

+Spoke briefly with TA Ali about the asymptotic complexities

 https://www.geeksforgeeks.org/pancake-sorting/, used this to change to sort back to front instead of front to back, as well as determine maximum index